edestecd/puppet-software/README.md

 ##Module Description

-The software module provides various classes to install many commonly needed Desktop Applications.
+The software module provides classes to install many commonly needed Desktop Applications.
 Many of these applications require little or no configuration and are mostly Graphical.
 This module provides a quick way to get many repetitive apps installed.

-Other modules exist for many of these applications and I have used some of them
-as examples, but I prefer to manage these in one module.
+Other modules exist for many of these applications and I have used some of them as examples, but I prefer to manage these in one module.
-Each application has a class, which you may include separately to install
-exactly the applications you desire.
+Each application has a class, which you may include separately to install exactly the applications you desire.

 ##Setup